isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 `minuteStepsWide_merged.csv` | Wide minute-level step data.
 `sleepDay_merged.csv` | Daily summary of sleep data.

-#### B) "Questionnaire_Data" Folder
+#### B) "Questionnaire_Data" folder

-Contains 1 PDF file (the original, blank survey questionnaire) and 1 Excel file (the actual dataset).
+Contains:
+- A 'Data Report' PDF file providing the research context, names of the survey authors, etc.
+- The original blank survey questionnaire (PDF)
+- The actual dataset in Excel format.

-The Excel file contains data from May to July 2020, from over 500 individuals who filled out the survey:
+The Excel file contains data collected from over 500 individuals between May and July 2020.
+It focuses on user opinions and interactions with their smart devices:

 File                     | Description
 -------------------------|-----------------------------